You asked, so here it is! Here are the answers to all those questions I get frequently asked!

-Spending New Years Eve at the Sydney fireworks, being in New Orleans for the Mardi Gras celebrations, watching the sunrise at Ayers Rock, arriving at Macchu Piccu, dancing salsa with the locals in Havana, being a guest English teacher in Bogota, swimming in a Mexican cenote, backpacking across Vietnam with my parents, being within arms reach of humpback whales in Queensland, having Bedoiun tea in a cave in Petra, experiencing sakura in Kyoto, cycling across San Francisco’s Golden Gate bridge, standing at Christ the Redeemer in Rio, being in total awe at the vast Iguassu Falls.
+Spending New Years Eve at the Sydney fireworks, being in New Orleans for the Mardi Gras celebrations, watching the sunrise at Ayers Rock, arriving at Macchu Picchu, dancing salsa in Havana with the locals, being a guest English teacher in Bogota, swimming in a Mexican cenote, backpacking across Vietnam with my parents, swimming with humpback whales in Queensland, having Bedoiun tea in a cave in Petra, experiencing sakura in Kyoto, cycling across San Francisco’s Golden Gate bridge, standing at Christ the Redeemer in Rio, being in total awe at the vast Iguazu Falls.

 What crazy things have happened to you on the road?

 Oh my gosh, far too many!
 So many friends tell me I should write a book with all the crazy things that have happened to me!
 Don’t ask me how, but I once rode a wild zebra in South Africa, a giraffe licked my face in Nairobi, my friends and I hitchhiked across Peru convinced we were going to get kidnapped, I slept out in the wild in a sleeping bag with no tent in the Australian outback, once I went 40 hours straight with no sleep, a Mexican cowboy rode me across the border to Guatemala on his horse, I broke my collarbone whilst I was living in Sicily and I now have a titanium collar bone as a souvenir, I woke up in Peru and a baby scorpion was crawling on my bed, me and my friend got chased on a beach in Sardinia by an ugly naked guy who then turned out to be the local yoga teacher, a koala pooed on me in Brisbane, and my luggage went on holiday to Vegas without me.
 It’s safe to say there is never a dull moment when I travel!